robertsbd/benjamin-data/_posts/2025-03-15-data-and-european-digital-solidarity.md

 ## Success with DevStack

 DevStack provides a streamlined way to set up an OpenStack environment quickly.
 However, I encountered several issues related to network stability and the cloning of large Git repositories.
-To resolve these, I modified the `stack.sh` install script to reduce the depth of the clone process to 1, ensuring that only the recent version of the repo was cloned.

-Additionally, I ran the following commands to configure Git for better stability:
+To resolve these, I ran the following commands to configure Git for better stability:

 ```bash
 git config --global http.postBuffer 104857600